Executive Administrative Assistant

 Robbinsville, NJ 08691

-In his first term, Mayor Fried’s commitment to good government included a revised ethics policy for elected officials and staff, which explicitly banned gifts and hiring relatives of elected officials for permanent positions.
+In his first term, Mayor Fried’s commitment to good government included a revised ethics policy for elected officials and staff.

 Mayor Fried has delivered a new focus on economic development, shared services, and streamlining government.
 In 2006 and 2007, he merged the independent Fire District and the Municipal Utilities Authority (MUA) under the municipal government, saving more than $1 million in direct and indirect costs, while trimming payroll and improving customer service by allowing residents to pay bills and conduct business in a single office.
 His changes to the delivery of emergency services have continued to reverse the trends that were in place prior to 2006.